 - humility: (I was wrong!)

 - collaboration with fellow traders( trading is a lonely game!)

 It is deeply intertwined with technology, math, and economic reasoning.

 If you don’t want to know about management terms that is ok, but know this at least, “trading is not about finding a brilliant trading strategy but, creating your trading process.”

-This is not about management, but about trading, I will piggyback on managerial framework to carry my trading process.
+This is not about management, but about trading, I will piggyback on the managerial framework to carry my trading process.
 The only thing to understand about management and framework is: “Values (how do I behave?) to support Vision (what kind of trader I want to become, tomorrow?) and vision gives Mission (what should I focus on today, in general?).
 Mission is ‘purpose, focus, and goals’ and it needs a strategy (plan) to achieve these goals and goals (general) are made up of objectives (specific).
-To reach goals and objectives, specialized plans called tactics (now) are scheduled by organization (trader), that provides Resources, Infrastructure, and Processes for execution.
+To reach goals and objectives, specialized plans called tactics (now) are scheduled by the organization (trader), that provides Resources, Infrastructure, and Processes for execution.

-Components of my option Plan
+Components of my Option Plan

 This plan that you are studying is tailored for “environment” of risk tolerance, age, capital, trading experience, trading objectives and many other things that I intend to execute.
-I would also like to identify possible potential scenarios can threaten the achievement of my objectives.
+I would also like to identify possible potential scenarios that can threaten the achievement of my objectives.
 You can check out what you can pick from here and what you need to change here to make your own daily routine.

 - Developing strategic mindset